-All non U.S. citizens need to have a visa to enter the United States.
+All non-U.S. citizens need to have a visa to enter the United States.
 The exchange visitor (J-1) visa permits individuals who want to participate in one of the exchange programs to enter the U.S. for a temporary stay.

-- Short-term Scholar
+- Short-term scholar

-- Research Scholar
+- Research scholar

-- Government Visitor
+- Government visitor

-- Camp Counselor
+- Camp counselor

-- Au pair and EduCare
+- Au pair and Educare

 Step 1: Find a Sponsor

-The first step to apply for a J-1 visa is to find a sponsor who is willing to accept you in the program.
-The US Department of State keeps a list of designated sponsors for the exchange visitor program.
+The first step to applying for a J-1 visa is to find a designated sponsor willing to accept you in the program.
+The U.S. Department of State keeps a list of designated sponsors for the exchange visitor program.